 Buying, storing and using Ayurvedic spices

-You should also take note of how the spices are stored when you purchase them.
-You don’t want to eat something that has been sitting on a shelf for years.
+Also take note of how the spices are stored when you purchase them so you don't end up eating something that has been sitting on a shelf for years.
 Look for vendors who sell spices in containers that block the light, especially if you are buying ground spices as the volatile oils break down very quickly.
-Purchase small amounts from a good source with high turnover.
-When you use them at home, don’t be afraid to compost anything that looks or smells old -- if it doesn’t smell fresh, it won’t taste fresh and won’t support digestion.
+Purchase small amounts from a reliable source with high turnover.
+When you use them at home, don’t be afraid to compost anything that looks or smells old.
+If it doesn’t smell fresh, it won’t taste fresh and won’t support digestion.

-An electric coffee grinder and a mortar and pestle are great tools for grinding your spices.
-Both tools have their advantages -- an electric grinder will crush hard seeds into fine powder, but the mortar and pestle puts more of your energy into the process.
+An electric coffee grinder, a mortar and pestle are great tools for grinding your spices.
+Both tools have their advantages — an electric grinder will crush hard seeds into fine powder, but the mortar and pestle puts more of your energy into the process.
 Use them both and see which you prefer.

-Remember to have fun and try new things -- the only way you will learn is by exploring and experimenting.
+Remember to have fun and try new things — the only way you'll learn is by exploring and experimenting.
 Direct experience is your most valuable way to learn.

 Simple Ayurvedic recipe: Ayurvedic spice blends